jrbaudin/odm-awesome-list/README.md

 ## This is our one stop shop for everything awesome

 Every meetup speaker is requested to create a demo repository here on github which we'll link on this page.

+Discussions are welcomed and can be held on [our page at meetup.com](https://www.meetup.com/ovik-dev) and/or in our [facebook group](https://www.facebook.com/groups/117816668796460/).
+We'll see you there!

 ### Meetups